chuckie82/simS2E/docs/quick_demo.rst

 Go to the location of the Dockerfile::

-  cd simS2E/packages/singfel
+  cd /host/path/simS2E/packages/singfel

 Build the SingFEL Dockerfile::

   docker build -t chuckie82/sims2e_singfel:v1 .

+Now you are ready to run the simulation!!!

 Run the SingFEL docker image::

   docker run -it -v /host/path/simS2E:/simS2E chuckie82/sims2e_singfel:v1 /bin/bash

-Now you are ready to run the simulation!!!
+You are now inside the Docker container running Ubuntu v14.04.
+The simulation is located under /data/S2E.

 Go to the workflow directory and run the simple example::